Holy Crown of Hungary: Corona graeca

-Corona Latina
+Corona latina

 The hu (cross straps) corona latina ("Latin Crown") is made of four 5.2-cm-wide gold strips welded to the edge of a square central panel (7.2 × 7.2 cm); the strips are usually assumed to have been originally made for some other object, and adapted for the crown.
 It is not an independent object, as it has no function alone.
 It was designed to be attached to the top rim of the corona graeca and provides a dome-shaped top.

 The inscription on the pictures of the saints and the style of their lettering suggest the date when they were made.
-Amidst the antique-style capital letters, the T in Thomas and the second U in Paulus are formed in the style characteristic of the Latin letters used on Byzantine coins, a practice abandoned in the middle of the eleventh century.
+Amidst the antique-style capital letters, the T in Thomas and the second U in Paulus are formed in the style characteristic of the Latin letters used on Byzantine coins, a practice abandoned in the middle of the 11th century.
 They may have decorated a reliquary box or a portable altar given to István I by the pope, or possibly the treasure binding of a book.
 It is also possible, although it cannot be verified, that István I received a crown as a gift from one of the popes, reciprocating his – historically documented – gifts.
-The picture of the apostles, however, based on their style, cannot be dated to around 1000.
+The picture of the apostles (Peter, Paul, James, John, Andrew, Philip, Bartholomew, Thomas), however, based on their style, cannot be dated to around 1000.
+It is considered to be of Romanesque style, and created by Roman workshop in the middle of the 11th century.

 The intersecting bands are edged with beaded gold wire that close off the lower end of the bands and finish off the system of decoration.
 There are twelve pearls on the central panel and a total of seventy-two altogether on the corona latina, symbolising the number of Christ's disciples (Acts 10.1).

 The central panel is decorated with a square cloisonné enamel picture depicting Christ Pantokrator.
 Each band has two (altogether eight) pictures of standing apostles identical to the first eight listed in Acts 1.13.